iopa-io/iopa-mqtt/README.md

 It is an open-source, standards-based, lighter-weight replacement for MQTT clients and brokers such as [`mqtt.js`](https://github.com/mqttjs/MQTT.js) [`mosca`](https://github.com/mcollina/mosca) and [`aedes`](https://github.com/mcollina/aedes).

-It uses the widely used library ['mqtt-packet'](https://github.com/mqttjs/mqtt-packet) for protocol formatting.
+It uses the standards based ['iopa-mqtt-packet'](https://github.com/iopa-source/iopa-mqtt-packet) for protocol formatting, which in turn is based on the widely used library ['mqtt-packet'](https://github.com/mqttjs/mqtt-packet) for protocol formatting.

 Written in plain javascript for maximum portability to constrained devices